MEmpire25/wh-weekly/README.md

 ```

+Content before the `<!--spoilers-->`-separator must not include spoilers.
 An example post can be found in the `_drafts` directory.

 ### Markdown